Syed Mukhtaruddin Shah

-Mufti Syed Mukhtaruddin Shah is a Pakistani spiritual leader and Islamic scholar.
-He is currently serving as Sheikh Al Hadith of Jamia Zakariya Darul Uloom Karbogha Sharif and Patron of Wifaq ul Madaris Al-Arabia, Pakistan.
+Syed Mukhtaruddin Shah (1950 – 29 December 2025) was a Pakistani Islamic scholar and spiritual leader, who served as the Sheikh Al Hadith of Jamia Darul Uloom Karbogha Sharif in District Hangu and Patron of Wifaq ul Madaris Al-Arabia.

-He is the authorized caliph of Maulana Muhammad Zakaria Kandhalvi.
+He was the disciple of Zakaria Kandhalvi and Shah's devotees included Syed Adnan Kakakhail and Pakistani cricketer Muhammad Rizwan.

-Syed Adnan Kakakhil and Pakistani cricketer Muhammad Rizwan are among his devotees.
+Shah died at Shifa International Hospital in Islamabad on 29 December 2025.

 Writings

-He is the author of many books.
-Some are:
+Shah was the author of many books, including: